 5. Have fun and enjoy the experience!
 Paddle boarding is a great way to get outside, enjoy the water, and get some exercise.
-With a bit of practice, you’ll be paddle boarding like a pro in no time!
+You’ll be paddle boarding like a pro in no time with some practice!

 Transporting and Storing Your SUP

-Transporting and storing a SUP can be tricky, but it’s not too difficult with a bit of planning.
+Transporting and storing a SUP can be tricky, but it’s not too difficult with some planning.

-First of all, if you invest in a hard paddle board, you need space to store it at home.
+First, investing in a hard paddle board requires space to store it at home.
 If you have a garage or shed, that’s a great spot to store your SUP.

 Paddle boards are long and bulky (not as much as a fishing kayak), so you need an excellent spot to store them.

 Transporting a SUP can be a bit tricky.
-If you don’t have a roof rack, you can use a SUP carrier that attaches to your car.
-These are essentially long straps that go around your paddle board and tie down to your car.
+If you don’t have a roof rack, use a SUP carrier that attaches to your car.
+These are long straps that go around your paddle board and tie to your car.

 You can also transport your paddle board in the back of a truck or SUV.
-Tie the board down snugly, so it doesn’t slide around or fly out when you are speeding down the freeway.
+Tie the board down snugly so it doesn’t slide around or fly out while speeding down the freeway.